FlipperPA/django-pg-copy/README.md

 `python manage.py pg_restore --filename=my_file.sqlc`

 This command will read the file `my_file.sqlc` and confirm that the user wants to overwrite the destination database by showing which server and database will be overwritten from the settings.

+## Known Issues

+* When restoring, PostgreSQL's `pg_restore` command will output some warnings.
+I haven't figured out a command line option to make these warnings disappear, but they can be safely ignored if you read them.
+TODO: include a paste of the output here.

 ## Contributors